 - redistribution of income in kind

-The primary distribution of income account
+The allocation of primary income account (Account II.2.1)

 Primary incomes are accrued to institutional units because of their involvement in production or their ownership of productive assets.
 They include the following: